mathiasbynens/jquery-placeholder/README.md

 $('input, textarea').placeholder();
 ```

 You’ll still be able to use `jQuery#val()` to get and set the input values.
-If the element is currently showing a placeholder, `.val()` will return an empty string instead of the placeholder text, just like it does it browsers with a native `@placeholder` implementation.
+If the element is currently showing a placeholder, `.val()` will return an empty string instead of the placeholder text, just like it does in browsers with a native `@placeholder` implementation.
 Calling `.val('')` to set an element’s value to the empty string will result in the placeholder text (re)appearing.

 ### CSS